AIyer1155/Epsilon-Archive/GP001-random-chord.md

 ## The Trap

 > Assuming "at random" has a single obvious meaning.
-It doesn't — this is Bertrand's Paradox.
 The answer depends on how you define "random chord," and three natural definitions give three different answers.

 ---